sgolebiewski-intel/openvino/docs/notebooks/223-text-prediction-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4193: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4225: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
 Please use `model.hf_quantizer.is_trainable` instead warnings.warn(

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-632/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/gpt2/modeling_gpt2.py:801: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-642/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/gpt2/modeling_gpt2.py:801: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if batch_size <= 0:

 Load the model
 ~~~~~~~~~~~~~~

+`back to top ⬆️ <#table-of-contents>`__

 We start by building an OpenVINO Core object.
 Then we read the network
 architecture and model weights from the ``.xml`` and ``.bin`` files,